seattle-javascript-401d25/11-12-mongodb-express-api/README.md

 * Work in a fork of this repository
 * Work in a branch on your fork called `lab-11`
 * Set up Travis CI to your forked repo
+* **A deployed Heroku URL is not due until Lab 12, but you should start working on deployment for this lab now**
 * Create a pull request from your lab branch branch to your `master` branch
 * Open a pull request to this repository
 * Submit on canvas a question and observation,your original estimate, how long you spent, and a link to your pull request